 Our Animal Services Officers:

-- Respond to calls including injured wildlife, stray animals and animal welfare concerns
+- Respond to calls about injured wildlife, stray animals, and animal welfare concerns

 - Educate people about animal care and staying safe around animals

 Urgent Animal Issues in Dane County, Wisconsin